skills-dev/copilot-code-review/.github/steps/2-step.md

 1. Wait a moment for Copilot to review the changes and add comments to your pull request.

+1. With the review requested, wait a moment for Mona to check your work, provide feedback, and share the next lesson.

 > [!TIP]
 > You can also use the GitHub CLI to assign Copilot as a reviewer!
 >